 Many nonprofit organizations also hold annual shows, often for fundraising purposes, such as colleges, nonprofit groups, and charity groups.
 Look for advertisements of these in your local newspapers, or check the bulletin boards at art centers and organizations for "call for entries."
 If you hear about a show, call the organization and ask how to submit your work for review for inclusion.
 When a show's purpose is fundraising, they may not care as much about the quality of your work, as about how well it will sell.
 (They are all about raising money; a local fundraising group stated upfront that they didn't care how good your work was, they only cared whether or not it would sell.)
-Usually, a group will want to see slides or photos of your work, or the originals, or jpg images sent via email, to see if your work will help them raise money, or appeal to their potential buyers.
+Usually, a group will want to see photos of your work, or the originals, or jpg images sent via email, to see if your work will help them raise money, or appeal to their potential buyers.
 In this case, show them your most "saleable" work; from my experience, this could be florals, beaches, landscapes, or other appealing subject matter.
 But you can also bring a couple of things that are your specialty, perhaps unique to your work.
 Try to show them your best work.

 There are also local art festivals, especially outdoors in the spring and summer; again, keep an eye on your local paper to catch these.
 These are usually not juried, and you can rent a space or stall for one or two days, where you sit all day and try to sell your work.
 These are fun, but can also be disappointing if your work is not all that commercial.
 Usually, smaller paintings and prints sell better here.
 I can remember sitting at a festival all day, and no one even stopped to look at my work; at the end of the day, the guy next to me who painted images on velvet had a big wad of cash to show for his day.
 (These experiences humble us; that may not always be a bad thing.
 It makes us really appreciate the highs when they come.)